 The journey takes in some great scenery although be warned because the road goes up and down high mountains so it has a lot of turns in it.
 A large percentage of passengers will feel car sick at some point in the journey.
 The trick is to concentrate on the road ahead.
-If you read a book or use a phone or computer (like I did) you are more likely to feel sick.
-Minivan and bus service stop halfway at a restaurant and local produce shop with toilets.
-Consider purchasing some local products like wild rice or local honey at the shop as these unusual products are very cheap and specialities of the region not available to purchase in other parts of Thailand.
+If you read a book or use a phone or a computer (like I did) you are more likely to feel car sick.

-There no taxis at the bus station but you are unlikely to need one as most of the resorts are within easy walking distance.
+There are no taxis at the bus station but you are unlikely to need one as most of the resorts are within easy walking distance.
 If your resort is out of town phone the resort to pick you up – this is a very common customer request in Pai and most resorts will arrange transport from the bus station for free or a small charge.

 Pai is a small town and the bus station is right in the centre of the town on Walking Street.
 See map below.